aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 title: Working with Hyphenation in Python
 articleTitle: Working with Hyphenation
 linktitle: Working with Hyphenation
-description: "Use hyphenation for a more compact arrangement of text.
+description: "Use hyphenation for a more compact arrangement of text using Python.
 It provides advanced algorithms to work with hyphenation dictionaries, uses OpenOffice dictionaries."
 type: docs
 weight: 115
 url: /python-net/working-with-hyphenation/